snowflakedb/snowpark-python/src/snowflake/snowpark/_internal/proto/README.md

 ## AST Protobuf
-The definition of AST is defined in Protobuf format and stored in `ast.proto` here.
+The Snowpark AST protocol is defined in Protobuf format and stored in `ast.proto` here.
-To get the AST definitions in Python, we can use `protoc` to compile them into Python files and will stored under `/generated` directory.
+To get the AST definitions in Python, we can use `protoc` to compile them into Python files, and they will be stored under `/generated` directory.

 ### Protoc